edinburgh-napier/SET09102/tutorials/csharp/maui/maui.md

 * `<Image>` displays an image, in this case it's using the `dotnet_bot.png` image that comes with every .NET MAUI project.

-    > [!IMPORTANT]
+{: .note-title }
+> <i class="fa-solid fa-triangle-exclamation"></i> Note
 >
 > The file added to the project is actually `dotnet_bot.svg`. .NET MAUI converts
 > Scalable Vector Graphics (SVG) files to Portable Network Graphic (PNG) files
 > based on the target device.
 Therefore, when adding an SVG file to your .NET MAUI
 > app project, it should be referenced from XAML or C# with a `.png` extension.
 > The only reference to the SVG file should be in your project file.

 * `<Label>` controls display text.
 * `<Button>` controls can be pressed by the user, which raise the `Clicked` event.